Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Introduction

-1) A necessary condition for a system trajectory hitting the impasse surface is established.
-It applies to generic power systems with high-order synchronous generators, static loads, induction motor loads, and a lossy power network.
-This condition is formed by admittance matrices regarding the effects of power network, generators and loads.
+1) A necessary condition for a system trajectory hitting the impasse surface is established (see Theorem \ref{thmimpassenetw}).
+It applies to a generic power system with multiple synchronous generators, static loads, induction motor loads, and a lossy power network.
+This condition is in terms of admittance matrices regarding the effects of power network, generators and loads.
 It carries clear network structural information and elaborates how the interactions between generators, loads and power network induce or prevent voltage collapse.
-It also motivates an early indicator of voltage collapse to trigger emergency control.
+It also motivates an early indicator of voltage collapse to trigger corrective control.

-2) A condition for a class of static load parameters to avoid the impasse surface is built.
-It proves the conjecture in \cite{hiskens1990phd} and has an even wider applicability.
+2) Based on Theorem \ref{thmimpassenetw}, we manage to identify a class of static load parameters that make the system avoid the impasse surface (see Theorem \ref{thmimpasseexponent}).
+This result proves the conjecture in \cite{hiskens1990phd} and has an even wider applicability.

-3) We show by graph theory that inductive compensation to the power network has a positive effect on preventing voltage collapse, while capacitive compensation does the opposite, which is confirmed by simulation.
+3) We further show by eigen-analysis that inductive compensation to the power network has a positive effect on preventing voltage collapse, while capacitive compensation does the opposite, which is confirmed by simulation.

 The remainder of the paper is organized as follows.
 The DAE model of power systems is formulated in Section \ref{secformu}.
 A new characterization of the impasse surface is given in Section \ref{secimpasse}.
 The obtained results are illustrated by simulation in Section \ref{seccase}.
 Section \ref{secconclu} makes a conclusion and future prospect.